 2. Raising and Lowering the Temperature Costs More

-Wi-fi thermostats can help you program your home’s heating schedule according to your schedule.
+Wi-Fi thermostats can help you program your home’s heating schedule according to your schedule.
 Depending on how low you go, the savings could be significant.
-The Department of Energy estimates a 3% reduction on your heating bill for each degree you turn your thermostat down during winter.
-Over three to four months, the savings add up!
+The Department of Energy estimates a three percent reduction on your heating bill for each degree you turn your thermostat down during winter.
+Over three to four months, the savings add up.

 3. Closing Vents in Unused Rooms Reduces Heating Costs

-The Truth: We can see the logic behind this myth.
-However, modern HVAC systems distribute air evenly throughout your home.
-Closing vents in unused rooms may actually cause more problems than it solves.
+Truth: We can see the logic behind this myth, yet modern HVAC systems distribute air evenly throughout your home.
+Closing vents in unused rooms may actually cause more problems than they solve.

 When you shut a vent, your ductwork comes under additional pressure, resulting in problems like reduced efficiency, leaks, uneven heating, and overall added strain on your HVAC system.